mercmobily/mongoWrapper/README.md

       // ...
     });

+The module uses [mongoClient.connect()](http://mongodb.github.com/node-mongodb-native/api-generated/mongoclient.html#mongoclient-connect) to connect (yes, the new fancy syntax everybody should be using where you specify a connection URL!).

 _Note:_ db might not be set by the time your modules get to it.
 Unless you are using the callback, you shouldn't use `mw.db` without checking if it's !== null.